 12. Sullivan's Travels (1941)

-A Hollywood director, John L Sullivan, sets out to experience life as a poor, homeless person in order to gain relevant life experience for his next movie.
+Hollywood director John L Sullivan sets out to experience life as a homeless person in order to gain relevant life experience for his next movie.

 Vying with Singin' in the Rain and Sunset Blvd as the greatest Hollywood film made about Hollywood, Preston Sturges' magnificent socio-comedy asks a load of difficult questions about the relationship between the artist and society, but unlike most other films that try to do the same, it never forgets to entertain.
 Preston Sturges, for a time, was Hollywood's most celebrated writer-director.
 Sullivan's Travels, one of the very best satires in the cinema. is also one of the finest examples of great script-writing in American cinema.

 Following the death of publishing tycoon Charles Foster Kane, reporters scramble to uncover the meaning of his final utterance: 'Rosebud.'

 Votes: 434,808 | Gross: $1.59M